jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/1 - Prologue.md

 Red and blue philosphies were invented to group society into a massive collection action.
 With red and blue philosophies we came together, industrialized, and built the first rudimentary tools like toilets, gas cars, black and white televisions, and computers the size of rooms.
 The masses needed to be extras, regulated and managed inside massive color coded parties because our tools were few, and couldn't be shared.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools factories, regulations, and profits, were controlled.
 Even if the voice was one among many in protests and rallies.

 Yet today with live in a world far far away from limited tools.
 Digital tools are so easy to make we can customize them for every person's individual problems.
-Netflix, Lyft, Skype, WhatsApp, 3D printing, bio-monitors, air quality sensors, GPS trackers, Kickstarter, YouTube, Khan Academy, smart watches, GitHub, AirBnB, or Firefox are amazingly powerful new tools that are so easy to make, we don't need to fight to control them, but fight to spread and teach them.
+Netflix, Lyft, Skype, WhatsApp, 3D printing, bio-monitors, air quality sensors, genetic testing, GPS trackers, Kickstarter, YouTube, Khan Academy, smart watches, GitHub, AirBnB, or Firefox are amazingly powerful new tools that are so easy to make, we don't need to fight to control them, but fight to spread and teach them.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 By empowering them with new tools.